SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 - Test summaries must use one of the pytest formats currently recognized by `log_aggregator.py`.
 Other combinations or output formats require an additional statistic parser.
-- Tap JSON is parsed as concatenated JSON documents by project code.
-It is not currently parsed through Envoy protobuf bindings.
+- The protobuf length delimiter is decoded locally; the `TraceWrapper` schema and all tap fields are parsed by the generated bindings from `xds-protos`.
 - A trace marked truncated is treated as an infrastructure error rather than producing potentially incorrect statistics.
 - The 16 MiB receive limit is finite.
 A larger pre-match buffered stream can